ChromeData/Secrets-Manager-PAM/README.md

 The comparison lives in [docs/cyberark-comparison.md](./docs/cyberark-comparison.md), which is the real deliverable.

 ## Result

+**Applied for real** against LocalStack, which runs Secrets Manager, KMS and IAM locally.
+The secret, the customer managed key and both roles deploy, and retrieval works end to end.
+The `kms:ViaService` condition is confirmed present on the deployed key policy, which is the control that stops the app role carrying ciphertext elsewhere to unwrap it.

+**The audit half is still unproven, and it is the important half.** CloudTrail is a LocalStack paid feature, so `terraform/audit.tf` could not run.
+That file carries this lab's central claim, that secret reads are invisible until you enable data events.
+It needs a real AWS run.

+Also unproven locally: `prove-denied`, because LocalStack does not evaluate resource policy at request time.
+So the access model is built and deployed and the retrieval path is proven; the audit and enforcement claims are not yet.
+Full output in [findings/localstack-apply-run.txt](./findings/localstack-apply-run.txt).

 `terraform validate` passes and CI is green.
 Building it caught a real dependency cycle that validate flagged.
 It is in the history.